Student visas - The University of Sydney

 For fully enrolled students considering withdrawal

-You will need to immediately withdraw your visa application as otherwise the Department of Home Affairs will continue to process your application but as you will have discontinued your course you will be ineligible to receive a student visa.
-The University reminds all students that a negative visa outcome would have to be declared for any subsequent visa application so withdrawing your student visa application is an important step for those this step is relevant for.
+You will need to immediately withdraw your visa application as your eCoE will be cancelled.
+If you don't the DHA will continue to process your application, but you will be ineligible to receive a student visa as you have discontinued.
+A negative visa outcome would have to be declared for any subsequent visa application.

 Please note that if you defer or suspend to the next available intake and then later decide to withdraw, the standard refund policy may apply to you.
 For questions related to the refund policy please contact international.fees@sydney.edu.au